martinberoiz/docthesis/README.md

 This dissertation discusses the implementation of a software pipeline for the TOROS project and the results obtained during the O1 campaign of Advanced LIGO.

+### Compilation and installation

+To compile the LaTeX document, a makefile is provided.
+In Unix-like systems, type:

+    $ make

+This will create auxiliary files in `obj/` folder and the final pdf file in there as well.

+    $ make install

+simply copies the final document `thesis.pdf` at the makefile directory level.

+---

 ### Important Notice

 The git-version controlled copy of this thesis is intended as a live update of my doctoral thesis.